amitmohapatra/SpringBootApp/README.md

     }
     ]
  - date format should be in yyyy-MM-dd HH:mm:ss.SSS format
- - if you begindate is greter than end date then you will get an error {
+ - if your begindate is greter than enddate then you will get an error {
     "timestamp": 1521492933253,
     "status": 400,